Charles Duncan Jr.: Rice University

 Throughout his career, Duncan repeatedly served as a trustee on the Board of Governors of Rice University.
 From 1982 to 1996, he served as chairman of Rice's board.
 He twice led the search for a university president, lobbied for the recruitment of international students, and helped establish the James A. Baker III Institute for Public Policy, a nonpartisan think-tank.
-When Duncan retired from the Rice board, the school named its new computational engineering building in honor of him and his wife, the former Anne Smith in 1996 (Anne and Charles Duncan Hall).
+When Duncan retired from the Rice board, the school named its new computational engineering building Anne and Charles Duncan Hall in honor of him and his wife in 1996.
 In 2007 the couple marked their fiftieth wedding anniversary in June and then—in October—donated $30 million to Rice to establish Duncan College, the university's eleventh residential college and its first-ever all-green building.
 This was part of Rice's Vision for the Second Century, which included establishing new residential colleges to accommodate the need to expand the student body while keeping the characteristics that make Rice distinctive.

 Later projects

-Duncan (in partnership with his son, Charles W. Duncan III) latterly oversaw the diverse operations of Duncan Capital Management in Houston.
+Duncan (in partnership with his son Charles W. Duncan III) latterly oversaw the diverse operations of Duncan Capital Management in Houston.
 Duncan also served on the board of trustees of the education non-profit Reasoning Mind.